Montpelier in Williams County, Ohio — The American Midwest (Great Lakes)

 Topics.
 This historical marker and memorial is listed in these topic lists: War, Korean • War, Vietnam • War, World I • War, World II.

 Location.
 41° 35.241′ N, 84° 35.848′ W. Marker is in Montpelier, Ohio, in Williams County.
-Marker is at the intersection of East Main Street (Ohio Route 107) and Lincoln Avenue, on the right when traveling west on East Main Street. monument is at the Williams County Fair Grounds.
+It is at the intersection of East Main Street (Ohio Route 107) and Lincoln Avenue, on the right when traveling west on East Main Street. monument is at the Williams County Fair Grounds.
 Touch for map.
 Marker is at or near this postal address: 875 E Main St, Montpelier OH 43543, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-History Of The Williams County Veterans Memorial (here, next to this marker); Peace Keeping & Cold War Service Memorial (a few steps from this marker); Williams County Korean War Memorial (a few steps from this marker); Williams County World War II Memorial (a few steps from this marker); a different marker also named Williams County World War II Memorial (a few steps from this marker); a different marker also named Williams County World War II Memorial (a few steps from this marker); Bob's Boulevard (a few steps from this marker); Williams County Afghanistan War and 2nd Iraq War Memorial (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: History Of The Williams County Veterans Memorial (here, next to this marker); Peace Keeping & Cold War Service Memorial (a few steps from this marker); Williams County Korean War Memorial (a few steps from this marker); Williams County World War II Memorial (a few steps from this marker); a different marker also named Williams County World War II Memorial (a few steps from this marker); a different marker also named Williams County World War II Memorial (a few steps from this marker); Bob's Boulevard (a few steps from this marker); Williams County Afghanistan War and 2nd Iraq War Memorial (a few steps from this marker).
 Touch for a list and map of all markers in Montpelier.

-Photographed By Rev. Ronald Irick, May 16, 2019
+Photographed by Rev. Ronald Irick, May 16, 2019

 6. Williams County Veterans Memorial